 5) What to Bring on the Trek

 Since there will be a bunch of water activities involved in your day at Aling Aling I would recommend bringing the following items:

 Dry Bag: You will be getting pretty close to the waterfalls and your belongings can easily get wet.
 Bringing along a waterproof bag will protect your stuff from any potential water. » Take a look at this Earth Park Dry Bag to hold your belongings.

-GoPro: Since you will be jumping and sliding off waterfalls, having a GoPro to capture the footage will be your best bet here. » Check out the new GoPro Here 8 or save some money with the GoPro Hero 7 for your travels.
+GoPro: Since you will be jumping and sliding off waterfalls, having a GoPro to capture the footage will be your best bet here.
+Check out the GoPro Hero for your travels.